 The Beus Center for Law and Society at Arizona State University’s Downtown Phoenix campus is a 268,000-sq.-ft. ground-up facility, featuring a variety of instructional spaces including lecture halls, classrooms, seminar rooms, a moot courtroom, law library, and undergraduate and graduate student spaces.
-The new law building will include 18 classrooms, a large lecture hall and a state-of-the-art active learning courtroom classroom.
+The law building includes 18 classrooms, a large lecture hall and a state-of-the-art active learning courtroom classroom.

-The project will also accommodate space for clinics, law journal storage, a law firm, and ancillary support, as well as two levels of underground parking.
-The law school uses the Construction Manager at Risk (CMAR) and Guaranteed Maximum Price (GMP) delivery method.
-A minimum of LEED Gold certification is being targeted.
+The project also includes space for clinics, law journal storage, a law firm, and ancillary support, as well as two levels of underground parking.
+DPR employed the Construction Manager at Risk (CMAR) and Guaranteed Maximum Price (GMP) delivery method for the law school project, which targeted LEED Gold certification.

 In June 2015, there was a topping out ceremony for the $129 million facility.